What Is the Best Way to Stop Bullying?

 Please note that most schools only file one simple charge on the student(s) so, your best bet is to file the charges yourself, and let the school know what charges you have filed to keep track of.

-Why is it good to file charges?
+Why is it good to file charges when dealing with bullying

 This is a track record for the child that follows them into more serious offenses later on.
 Children often don't think about how this will affect them, or how judges or the legal system review these records.